East Line (Denmark): History

 All of the station buildings on the line were designed by architect Heinrich Wenck.

 Since 2009 Alstom Coradia LINT 41 trains have been in use.
 In 2020, the rail infrastructure was reaching the end of its lifetime and there were political discussions about converting Østbanen into a guided busway.
 In June 2021 a majority in the Danish Parliament voted for an infrastructure agreement securing the future of Østbanen as a railway.
+The track renovations were completed in September 2024.